-Marketo: This includes a useful summary statement and a list of features, all neatly laid out for easy comparison.
+Marketo: This includes a helpful summary statement and a list of features, all neatly laid out for easy comparison.

-My recommendation is for you to be part of pricing conversations.
+My recommendation is for you to participate in pricing conversations and better still lead them.
 Too often, marketers end up managing just promotion and miss the opportunity to influence the other ‘p’s of marketing.
 It’s good for you to have an opinion about pricing for your elearning and training services.
 It's much better to do something about it.

 MD, Achieve B2B Marketing